 Warren G. Frisina, Dean of Hofstra University's Honors College (HUHC) and Associate Professor of Religion, came to Hofstra in 1997 from a position as acting Executive Director of the American Academy of Religion, the world's largest learned society for scholars of religion.
 He earned the Ph.D. from the University of Chicago where he did work in theology, philosophy and Chinese intellectual history.
 He has published widely in the areas of American pragmatism, Neo-Confucianism and the academic study of religion.
 Contemporary theories of knowledge, metaphysics, Chinese philosophical and religious thought, and comparative philosophy and religion are among his current research and teaching interests.
 He is especially interested in the implications of recent work in cognitive psychology for our understanding of knowledge and the mind.
 His book, The Unity of Knowledge and Action: Toward a Nonrepresentational Theory of Knowledge, was published in 2002 by SUNY Press.
 He has also co-edited Teaching the Daodejing, Oxford University Press, 2007 and The Pragmatic Century: Conversations with Richard J. Bernstein, SUNY Press, 2007.
 Before his appointment as Dean of HUHC, he served as chair of the Department of Philosophy and Religion and as founding chair of the newly independent Department of Religion.
 He has also taught at Rice University, the University of Houston and Emory University.

 Rita Corbett, Senior Support Specialist has been with Honors College since 2008.
 Before joining HUHC she worked in the Departments of Philosophy, Religion and Academic Records.
 She also attends Hofstra as a part-time student pursuing her BA.
-Rita resides in Wantagh, Long Island with her husband Michael and two children, Kristina a Hofstra senior, and Jennifer, a Hofstra Freshman.
+Rita resides in Wantagh, Long Island with her husband Michael and two children, Kristina a Hofstra Alumni 2012, and Jennifer, a Hofstra Senior.